The evolution of design in a new intelligent, quantum computing era.

 As we forge ahead, with command of the command line, using intelligent tech to power our designs we can we alter what is achievable in a daily minute.
 As designer, I use data as my paint and see the physical world as a canvas.
 I practice Cognitive Experience Design to create inventions that democratize understanding, reasoning, and learning to scale expertise and intelligence — not replace it — in the areas of consumer electronics, manufacturing, medicine, automotive, finance, energy and education.
 With every customer pain point, my goal is to design an experience that removes the time-consuming tasks of finding an elusive needle in the data haystack, giving builders and people the power to be proactive, instead of reactive.
 With those intelligently designed experiences in place, we can mine millions of unstructured medical documents in record time, freeing the cancer researcher to find a cure, instead of just delivering treatment.
 In Automotive, we can liberate the mechanic to go beyond fixing a flat, to diagnosing a complex sensor failure and empowering the future of mobility in record time.
 I believe we can build the tools that banks need to arm every person with intelligent financial advisor accessible with a human voice, emancipating us from the mundane management of our money, to building a more equitable future.
 I know that we can re-build trust in for journalism and news when we commit to closing the intelligence divide by re-imagining the distribution of truth with blockchain, smart paper and wetware.

-I believe it is our role to create wave of 21st century consumer and enterprise experiences that enlighten industry with magical moments that reframe time.
+I believe it is our role to create wave of 21st century consumer, constituent and enterprise experiences that enlighten industry with magical moments that reframe time.

 Q: What is cognitive experience design?

-A: Cognitive experience design or #CognitiveXD is the practice of using artificial intelligence (ai) technologies to reduce the human mental effort and time required to complete a task.
+A: Cognitive experience design, #CognitiveXD or CXD is the practice of using artificial intelligence (ai) technologies to reduce the human mental effort and time required to complete a task.
+Cognitive Experience Design employs knowledge of human perception, mental processing, modeling and memory.

 Q: Why do we need cognitive experience design?

-A: Most humans are living in a world where we are inundated with data in the form of incoming notifications, articles, posts, professional and personal content, email and instruction.
-To understand the scale of the problem, let me illuminate the facts.
-In 2019, we are producing 1 billion searches, sending 294 billion emails, posting 230 million tweets, creating 30+ petabytes of user-generated data on Facebook everyday.
-This is too much information and too many tasks for any human to simultaneously understand which results in humans unable to process this information.
-Cognitive experience design is the cure for cognitive overload.
+A: A Designer's creed is to create and invent products and services that are service to the humans.
+Today, 59% of the global population (4.66 billion people) are living in a connected world where we are inundated with incoming data in the form of incoming notifications, reminders, articles, posts, professional and personal content, email and instruction.
+This inundation of information, being called an infodemic by the World Health Organization, has led to the human condition called cognitive overload.
+Cognitive overload occurs when the volume of information supply exceeds the information processing capacity of the human brain.
+To understand the scale of the problem, let me illuminate the facts: In 2020, people are producing 3.5 billion searches a day, sending 294 billion emails, posting 230 million tweets, creating 75+ petabytes of user-generated data on Facebook, Twitter and Instagram everyday.
+This is far too much information and too many tasks for any human to simultaneously reason, understand and react.
+This phenomena results in a human's inability to process this information.
+Cognitive experience design and the study of cognitive ergonomics is the cure for machine (or device) induced human cognitive overload.

 Q: Who is cognitive experience design for?